microsoft/azuredevopslabs/labs/vsts/appservice/readme.md

    ![](media/image6.png)

-1. From your Visual Studio, upon clicking **New**, you will get another window to configure the App Service Plan.
+1. From your Visual Studio, upon clicking “New”, you will get another window to configure the App Service Plan.

    ![](media/image7.png)